 The Mission's courtyards and basilica are wheelchair accessible.
 However, because this attraction is centuries old, there are also areas that are accessed only by stairs.
 Please contact the Mission at 1 (831) 624-1271 ext.
 210 for additional information about the accessible areas.

-Yes, group tours with a docent are available by reservation for groups with a minimum of 15 people and a maximum of 80.
+Yes, group tours with a docent are given by reservation for groups of a minimum of 15 people and a maximum of 80.
 Guided tours cost $8 per person and generally last for one hour.
-Tours are based on property and docent availability, and can be arranged by calling 1 (831) 624-1271 ext.
+Tours can be arranged by calling (831) 624-1271 ext.
 213.